-Cash Investment in BioTime by Romulus
+Cash Investment in BioTime by Private Investor

-In order to fund the BioTime Cash Contribution in the Asset Contribution, we entered into a Stock and Warrant Purchase Agreement with Romulus (the "Romulus Agreement") under which Romulus has purchased for \$5,000,000 in cash 1,350,000 common shares and the Investor Warrants to purchase 649,998 additional common shares.
+In order to fund the BioTime Cash Contribution in the Asset Contribution, we entered into a Stock and Warrant Purchase Agreement with Romulus (the "Romulus Agreement") under which Romulus has purchased for \$5,000,000 in cash 1,350,000 common shares and Investor Warrants to purchase approximately 650,000 additional common shares (the "Investor Warrants").
 We agreed to register for sale under the Securities Act the common shares and Investor Warrants issued to Romulus, and the common shares issuable upon the exercise of the Investor Warrants, and those common shares and Investor Warrants are included in this prospectus.